Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Summary

-J.R.W is grateful to Prof. G.-Z. Liu. for the helpful discussions.
-We would like to acknowledge the support by the National Key $\mathrm{R\&D}$ Program of China under Grants 2016YFA0300404 and 2017YFA0403600, and the support by the National Natural Science Foundation of China under Grants 11504379, 11604231, 11674327, and U1532267.
+\ack{ J.R.W. is grateful to Prof. G.-Z. Liu for the helpful discussions.
+We would like to acknowledge the support by the National Key $\mathrm{R\&D}$ Program of China under Grants 2017YFA0403600 and 2016YFA0300404, and the support by the National Natural Science Foundation of China under Grants 11504379, 11604231, 11674327, 11974356, U1532267, and U1832209.
 G.W. is also supported by the Natural Science Foundation of Jiangsu Province under Grant No.~BK20160303, and by the Natural Science Foundation of the Jiangsu Higher Education Institutions of China under Grant No.~16KJB140012.
 J.R.W. is also supported by the Natural Science Foundation of Anhui Province under Grant 1608085MA19.
+A portion of this work was supported by the High Magnetic Field Laboratory of Anhui Province.}